-Equal opportunity commissioner for technical and administrative staff
+Equal opportunity commissioners for technical and administrative staff

 We are here for you